bertbesser/dvc-walkthrough/README.md

 ```

 # Reproduce partially
 What if only the training definition changes, but training data remains the same?
 Our expectation should be that all but the preprocessing state are reproduced.
 We even have control over which parts of the pipeline are reproduced.
-In a first step, we reproduce only the training stage by calling the <code>dvc repro</code> command with parameter <code>train.dvc</code>, the stage in the middle of the pipeline.
+In a first step, we reproduce only the training stage by calling the `dvc repro` command with parameter `train.dvc`, the stage in the middle of the pipeline.

 ```bash
 %% echo '{ "num_conv_filters" : 64 }' &gt; config/train.json